 During the summer months, with the end of the school year and the start of vacation, there is a sharp increase in injuries among children and youth, mostly due to dehydration, drowning, and falls from heights, bicycles and scooters.
-Schneider Children’s experts offer tips how to pass the summer vacation safely and without gaining weight.
+Schneider Children’s specialists offer tips how to enjoy the summer vacation safely and healthily.

-Prof. Yehezkel Waisman, Director of the Emergency Medicine Department at Schneider Children’s, notes that it is important to ensure protection against the sun, maintain the rules of safety during typical summer vacation activities, and use safety and protective gear against the dangers of summer:
+Prof. Yehezkel Waisman, Director of the Emergency Medicine Department at Schneider Children’s, says that it is important to use protection against the sun, maintain the rules of safety during typical summer vacation activities, and use safety and protective gear against summer hazards:

-Dehydration is a dynamic process, which if left untreated, can affect functioning of the body's vital systems.
+Dehydration is a dynamic process, which if left untreated, can affect the body's vital systems.
 The symptoms of dehydration are a dry mouth, minimal urine production, restlessness and tearless crying.
-Other indicators that can appear are headaches, confusion, dizziness and even loss of consciousness in extreme cases.
+Other indicators are headaches, confusion, dizziness and even loss of consciousness in extreme cases.
 In every case where dehydration is suspected, water should be given and medical care sought at the nearest first aid station or ER.
 An ambulance should be summoned if there is loss of consciousness.

 Danger of Drowning: